evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part1/Beginner-Tutorial-Python-basic-introduction.md

 run the `reload` command in-game for your changes to take effect.

 So importing `world.test` actually means importing `world/test.py`.
 Think of the period `.` as replacing `/` (or `\` for Windows) in your path.

-The `.py` ending of `test.py` is also never included in this "Python-path", but _only_ files with that ending can be imported this way.
+The `.py` ending of `test.py` is never included in this "Python-path", but _only_ files with that ending can be imported this way.
 Where is `mygame` in that Python-path?
 The answer is that Evennia has already told Python that your `mygame` folder is a good place to look for imports.
-So we don't include `mygame` in the path - Evennia handles this for us.
+So we should not  include `mygame` in the path - Evennia handles this for us.

 When you import the module, the top "level" of it will execute.
 In this case, it will immediately print "Hello World".